Software-Improvement-Group/sigridci/docs/capabilities/system-code-explorer.md

 ### Dependency graph

-You can filter on technology and type of calls, as shown in the menu on the right:
+In the Dependency graph view, you can filter on technology and type of calls, as shown in the menu on the left:

 <img src="../images/system-technical-monitor-dependency graph-menu.png" width="300" />

 Clicking on a number related to a dependency line will bring you to the dependency details, similar to Sigrid's detail page of the *Component Dependencies* tab ([see the relevant paragraph in the system maintainability documentation](system-maintainability.md#component-dependencies)).
-The position of components cannot be changed.
-It is possible to recalculate the dependency graph of an earlier date .
+The position of components cannot be changed visually.
+It is possible though to recalculate the dependency graph of an earlier date.
+This can be powerful to trace back architectural changes over time.

 ### Documentation
 Explanations relevant for the Technical monitor are in Chapter 4.
 However that document is not being maintained.
 The current state of functionality will be on this page.